 Most of you know that I am absolutely mad about herbs.
-As the crazy mad scientist herbalist mamma that I am; I wanted to take a moment and share my list of must have herbs for this winter season.
-With so many new flu viruses and colds going around its imperative that I keep my cabinets stocked at all times with herbal meds.
+As the crazy mad scientist herbalist mamma that I am, I wanted to take a moment and share my list of must have herbs for this winter season.
+With so many new flu viruses and colds going around it is imperative that I keep my cabinets stocked at all times with herbal meds.
 From rubs to glycerites and herbal tea blends, I like being prepared in case we get slammed with a pesky invader.
 On a side note, daily intake of vitamin D3 and zinc is a must during flu season.
 These two supplements are the lone rangers no one hears about but are extremely important in keeping our bodies healthy.

 All germs aside; this year I encourage you to get armed with all the great green herbs that God created for our benefit.
 As I have said before on this site, there are many hidden medicinal treasures embedded in natures beautiful playground, our earth.